Maher Carrizo

-Maher Mauricio Carrizo (born 19 February 2006) is an Argentine footballer currently playing as a centre-forward for Vélez Sarsfield and for the Argentina national under-20 football team.
+Maher Mauricio Carrizo (born 19 February 2006) is an Argentine professional footballer who plays as a striker for Danish Superliga club Copenhagen, on loan from Eredivisie club Ajax.

 Early life

-Carrizo started at the age of 5 in a football school for children in his town, Colonia Dora.
-He then played for a while in the young categories of Central Córdoba.
+Carrizo was born in Santiago del Estero.
+He began his footballing development at the age of five in a local football school in his hometown of Colonia Dora.
+He subsequently spent time in the youth system of Central Córdoba.

 Club career

 Vélez Sarsfield

-In 2015 he joined Vélez Sarsfield, where in 2023 he was the top scorer in the young divisions with 26 goals.
+In 2015, Carrizo joined the youth academy of Vélez Sarsfield.
+He progressed through the youth ranks, notably finishing as the top scorer of the youth divisions in 2023 with 26 goals.